What is the Difference Between Pressure Washing and Power Washing?

 - If this is your first time, begin in a less conspicuous area to get a feel for the washer

 - Be careful around windows, as they can shatter if too much pressure is applied

 - Never use a pressure washer on your roof shingles as it will void any and all warranties

 - Keep your attention on the job at hand.
 Never forget you’re dealing with a lot of pressure.
 There’s enough pressure to lose a finger or toe.

-Call Us If You’d Like Help
+Call Us For Professional Help

 The Elite Power Washing team is always available to give you a hand if you need one, even if you want to find out what the best pressure washer is on the market.
 Call us for an appointment and we can take care of the project for you while you’re enjoying your weekend time.
 Our experienced team members will give your home the professional attention your home deserves.
 We’ll bring back your homes curb appeal and you’ll love the way your home looks.